xyzxyz1337/merge_options/README.md

 MERGE_OPTIONS
 =====

 This script merge two files with options in the format: option=value.
-Work with python version 2.
+Work only with python version 2.

 Usage
 ====
 ```